Skip to main content

 Zoloft vs. Prozac treat depression but they work in different ways.
 Compare the side effects and cost of these drugs to find out which one is better.

-If you are living with depression, your doctor may recommend an SSRI medication to help.
-SSRI, or selective serotonin reuptake inhibitor, drugs work by increasing the activity of serotonin in the brain.
-By increasing the levels of serotonin, SSRIs may help improve mood and feelings of well-being.
+If you are living with depression, your healthcare provider may recommend an SSRI medication to help manage symptoms.
+SSRIs, or selective serotonin reuptake inhibitors, increase serotonin levels in the brain, which may help improve mood and feelings of well-being.

-Zoloft (sertraline) and Prozac (fluoxetine) are SSRI prescription drugs that can treat mental health conditions like depression, panic disorder, and obsessive-compulsive disorder (OCD).
-Although they work similarly to SSRI antidepressants, Zoloft and Prozac have some important differences.
+Zoloft (sertraline) and Prozac (fluoxetine) are two SSRIs that can treat depression in addition to other mental health conditions, such as panic disorder and obsessive-compulsive disorder (OCD).
+Although these antidepressants work similarly, Zoloft and Prozac have some important differences.

 Zoloft Prozac